Decentralization

 Why does Encointer need a blockchain?
 All the economic aspects could be implemented with a central server as well.

 We develop the Encointer software with altruistic intentions.
-Still, Encointer may likely be judged as unlawful in certain juristictions and repression may follow.
+Still, Encointer may likely be judged as unlawful in certain jurisdictions and repression may follow.
 If a trusted entity would operate Encointer as a service, that system would be very vulnerable to states or other economically powerful entities.

 P2P systems, including blockchains, have proven to be very resilient versus state intervention.